leptos-rs/leptos/examples/islands_router/e2e/README.md

 # islands_router e2e tests

-Playwright tests for the islands router's client-side navigation, including a regression test for `replaceBranch`'s branch counting when a route view starts with marker comments instead of an element.
+Playwright tests for the islands router's client-side navigation, including regression coverage for navigating away from the Home route, whose `<Title/>` metadata component renders no element in the route body.

 ## Running